-I was recently in New York City and stayed near Carnegie Hall which is fitting since I wrote about Andrew Carnegie last week and plan to continue with discussing him again this week.
+I was in New York City in 2015 and stayed near Carnegie Hall which is fitting since I wrote about Andrew Carnegie last week and plan to continue with discussing him again this week.
 Carnegie Hall is one of the great legacies he left behind.
-Despite being in one of the premier locations in the world and having such a rich history, Carnegie Hall almost became a has been and was forced to be taken over for $5 million in 1960 by a newly created non-profit entity after the New York Philharmonic moved to Lincoln Center and most people did not think that New York could support two symphonies.
+Despite being in one of the premier locations in the world and having such a rich history, Carnegie Hall almost became a has-been and was forced to be taken over for $5 million in 1960 by a newly-created non-profit entity after the New York Philharmonic moved to Lincoln Center and most people did not think that New York could support two symphonies.
 According to Wikipedia:

 Andrew Carnegie’s Philanthropy and Philosophy on Wealth and Distributing it

 Fortunately, Carnegie Hall remained and today it is an iconic institution that has brought great joy and enrichment to thousands of people over the years.
 In this blog post, I will focus on Carnegie’s philanthropy and philosophy related to wealth and distributing it.

 After finishing Andrew Carnegie’s autobiography, I immediately turned to reading his short piece called The Gospel of Wealth, which espouses his philosophy regarding the purpose of accumulating wealth.
 Carnegie’s assertion was that economic inequality is an inevitable byproduct of the capitalist system because the combination of entrepreneurial and managerial talent is such a rare set of skills that those few people (men at the time) should earn tremendous rewards because they will have improved society immensely.As Carnegie wrote, 'the poor enjoy what the rich could not before afford.'Click To Tweet